Selam25-30/alx-pre_course/0x01-git/README.md

-this is my my first readme file
+this is myfirst readme file